 Abstract

 Concern is increasing about large-scale dieback that is occurring in many forest ecosystems, as a result of novel pressures such as climate change and its interactive effects on drought and the spread of pests and diseases.
-However, understanding of the processes of forest dieback and its potential impacts is limited, owing to the lack of long-term monitoring data for forest stands in which dieback has occurred.
+However, understanding of the processes of forest dieback and its potential impacts is limited, partly owing to the lack of long-term monitoring data for forest stands in which dieback has occurred.
 Here we present monitoring data collected for 50 years along two transects in a temperate forest ecosystem, in which the canopy dominant beech (Fagus sylvatica L.) has demonstrated significant dieback.
 Results highlighted that a decline in both basal area (BA) and stem density in individual subplots frequently displayed non-linear trajectories, although the overall pattern of decline of both was best described by linear models.
 We hypothesise that this high mortality may be due to the interactive effects of ongoing climate change and novel pathenogenic fungi.
 Curvilinear responses to BA loss were observed in tree community change; in species richness of the ground flora; and in the percentage cover of grass, providing evidence of thresholds associated with stand dieback.
 Evidence also suggested that the ability of BA to recover following decline demonstrated a threshold response; where BA declined by more than 25%, it tended not to recover.
 Critical values of BA for a change in ground flora species richness and grass cover were around 40% decline from initial values.
 These thresholds are considered in relation to the concept of regime shifts in forest ecosystems, and the potential implications for forest management and conservation are explored.
 While managers might consider accepting forest dieback as part of an adaptive response of the system to novel environmental conditions, this would likely be associated with significant change in biodiversity.

 Introduction